sogodongo/Wine-Quality-Prediction/README.md

 Developing a machine learning model for wine quality prediction is essential due to the following reasons:

-a) Objective Quality Assessment: Traditional wine quality assessment methods heavily rely on subjective sensory evaluations by experts.
+a) Quality Assessment: Traditional wine quality assessment methods heavily rely on subjective sensory evaluations by experts.
 By leveraging machine learning, we can achieve an objective and standardized evaluation process, eliminating potential biases and inconsistencies.

 b) Data-Driven Decision Making: A predictive model will enable winemakers to make data-driven decisions based on physicochemical attributes.
 This empowers them to optimize the winemaking process and improve wine quality with evidence-backed insights.